Ping Lu: Literary works

 Of her literary works, "Love and Revolution" (Chinese title: 行道天涯; The Chinese version first came out in 1995, while the English version was published by Columbia University Press in 2006)attracted the most attention.
 Ms. Lu re-imagines the lives of Sun Yat-sen and Soong Ching-ling, a legendary couple in modern China.
 She not only explores their marital relations, including their failings and desires, but also mentions Sun Yat-sen's political career and Soong Ching-ling's feelings of isolation and loneliness after her husband died.
 As Perry Link pointed out in his article entitled "Chinese Shadows" (published on November 16, 2006, by The New York Review), Ms. Lu also tries to find in Soong Ching-ling "the person buried under all the layers of image-making" and to "reconstruct a credible portrait" of the famous woman.
 He also said Ms. Lu "succeeds in showing the ordinary and sometimes repugnant details of Qingling's life," and that she "may or may not be accurate about Qingling's inner life, but she certainly writes with honesty and with penetration."

 Her more recent works includes fiction "The River Darkens" (Chinese title: 黑水; published in 2015) and autobiographical essays collection "Heart Mandala" (Chinese title: 坦露的心; published in 2017; winner of the 2018 Golden Tripod Awards for Publications 金鼎獎).
+The River Darkens (黑水) has been published in a German-language edition with the German title "Dunkle Gewässer," translated by Monika Li.
+The release received a major review in Frankfurter Allgemeine Zeitung.

+In 2025, Ping Lu published her first travel-themed work, Antarctica: South of Myself 《南極·極南》.
+The book moves beyond the conventions of a travel guide or geographical account, presenting a reflective narrative that interweaves memory, time, aspiration, and loss.
+In the same year, Rye Field Publishing reissued her essay collections Heart Mandala 《袒露的心》 and The Gaps 《間隙》.
+Together with Antarctica: South of Myself, the three volumes were promoted as the "Ping Lu Trilogy of the Inner World."

+In June 2025, Ping Lu participated in the Seoul International Book Fair, where Taiwan was featured as Guest of Honor for the first time.
+Alongside Wu Ming-yi and Tung Shu-ming, she represented Taiwanese literature through discussions addressing historical reflection, nature writing, and ethnic perspectives.
+As one of the featured Taiwanese authors, she also delivered a lecture in the "Taiwan Sensibility" series organized by the National Museum of Taiwan Literature, titled "The Novel: Mirrors within Mirrors and National History," examining the intersections of individual memory and national history.

+In April 2026, Ping Lu was invited to Venice, Italy, to participate in the international literary festival Incroci di Civiltà.

+The international translations of her novel *The River Darkens ("Dunkle Gewässer" in German)* (《黑水》) achieved significant recognition in 2026: